up42/up42-py/docs/installation.md

 ```

 !!!
 Info "Optional: Jupyter Lab"
-    Alltough optional, the UP42 Python SDK is optimally used in a Jupyter notebook,
+    Although optional, the UP42 Python SDK is optimally used in a Jupyter notebook,
     which makes data exploration even more comfortable!
 To install:

     ```bash